-And while “Power Moves” embraces political policies obliging companies to hire a minimum number of women in corporate boards, there is no mention to the possible drawback of these policies, or why one might disagree with them.
+While “Power Moves” embraces political policies obliging companies to hire a minimum number of women on corporate boards, there is no mention of the possible drawbacks of these policies or why one might disagree with them.

-That makes not only for a more one-sided analysis, but also for a poorer analysis.
+That makes for not only a more one-sided analysis but also a poorer analysis.

-I first realized about the existence of this book when analytics showed that people were ending up on my website after searching for “Power Moves summary”, “Power Moves Adam Grant” and similar.
+I first realized the existence of this book when analytics showed that people were ending up on my website after searching for “Power Moves summary”, “Power Moves Adam Grant,” and similar.

-So finally I could get around to read Adam Grant’s work.
+So finally, I could get around to reading Adam Grant’s work.